Code-Institute-Submissions/personal-website/README.md

 In addition, you may also use this section to discuss plans for additional features to be implemented in the future:

 ### Features Left to Implement
-- Another feature idea
+- I need to be able to have my contact form send directly from the form instead of using the mailto: link as this defeats the object of the form.
+- I plan to actually replace sample portfolio projects as my own projects instead of other github repositories i have found.

 ## Technologies Used

-In this section, you should mention all of the languages, frameworks, libraries, and any other tools that you have used to construct this project.
-For each, provide its name, a link to its official site and a short sentence of why it was used.
+i Have used a

 - [Balsamiq](https://balsamiq.com/)
     - I have used Balsamiq Mockups 3 to create my wireframes.